-According to historical sources, it was the Apostle Peter himself who initiated Catholicism.
-And after him, the believers who followed him spiritually in the Great Schism that split the current of Christianity in two.
+According to historical sources, the Apostle Peter himself initiated Catholicism.
+And after him, the believers who followed him spiritually in the Great Schism split the current of Christianity in two.

 Similarly, in the face of the multiplication of Christian communities that appeared throughout the Mediterranean basin.
 From the 1st century onwards, the forms of this Church (assemblies) were structured.
 Which was called to preserve the message of Christ, protecting it from misinterpretation.

 The number of Catholic priests stands at 414,336, up more than 271 thousand in 2018.
 But once again Europe stands out with the most significant drop.
 By more than 2,608 priests, to a total of 168,328.

 There are 1.2 billion Catholics worldwide, out of about two billion Christians.
 More than 40% of Catholics, or nearly half a billion members, are in Latin America, according to the BBC.
 As of December 31, 2019, the total number of Catholics was 1,344,403,000, which is 15.41 million more than the previous year, according to figures compiled by Fides, the Catholic missionary information body.
 Ten years earlier, in 2009, Fides had counted 1.18 billion Catholics.

 Europe saw a decrease of 292,000 Catholics to 285.6 million, while Africa saw the most significant increase of more than 8.3 million to 251.5 million.

 In the Americas, the number of priests fell by 690 to a total of 121,693; in Oceania, Catholic priests numbered 4,600.
 On the other hand, areas where the number of priests is increasing are Africa, where 1,649 more people became Catholic priests, bringing the total to 49,461, and Asia, where 1,989 people became Catholic priests, bringing the total to 70,254.